OpenNeuroLab/brainspell-neo/README.md

 Having difficulty getting Brainspell running?
 Install [Conda](https://conda.io/docs/get-started.html), and create an environment for Python 3.5.

+## Runing Brainspell with Docker
+1) Navigate to brainspell directory
+2) docker build -t brainspell .
+3) docker run -ti -d -p 5000:5000 brainspell
+4) Brainspell will be running at: http://192.168.99.100:5000/

 ## Code Organization

 `json_api/brainspell.py` runs the Tornado main event loop and contains all of the RequestHandlers.
 Our naming convention is to use `____EndpointHandler` for handlers related to the JSON API, and `____Handler` for web interface handlers.